Cascoda/cascoda-sdk/docs/guides/development-setup.md

 ```

 ### UART Exchange
-UART can be used for any posix serial ports.
-In order to use UART, the environment variable ``CASCODA_UART`` must be configured with a list of available UART ports that are connected to a supported Cascoda module.
+UART can be used for any posix or Windows serial ports.
+There are no special requirements for using UART on Windows.
+However, on posix, in order to use UART, the environment variable ``CASCODA_UART`` must be configured with a list of available UART ports that are connected to a supported Cascoda module.
 The environment variable should consist of a list of colon separated values, each containing a path to the UART device file and the baud rate to be used.
 eg: ``CASCODA_UART=/dev/ttyS0,115200:/dev/ttyS1,9600:/dev/ttyS2,4000000``

 For example, on the Raspberry Pi 3 running Raspberry Pi OS, you can set up the UART as follows (this overrides the UART terminal):